 If adding labor to a product item by item, or even with category rules, is too much for you, check out this article.

 Category labor rules

 A Category labor rule is a rule that adds labor to a product that has the associated labor type.
-For example, when a speaker gets added, it will have 30 min of installation added because I have a labor rule setup to add 30 min to any added speaker.
+For example, when a speaker gets added, it will come with 30 minutes of installation labor because I have a labor rule set up to add 30 minutes to any added speaker.

 Here you can get creative and add multiple labor types to a category, which will then get passed to the products.
-In the below screenshot, 3 labor types were added that different teams/employees work on, with different costs and price for each labor type.
+In the below screenshot, three labor types were added that different teams/employees work on, with different costs and prices for each labor type.

 Configure and edit labor on a product

 When building a quote, after you add a product to your quote, click on the product to view the sidebar.
 In the labor section of the sidebar, click the Add Labor button.
 Here you can select from the labor types you created above or create a new one.
 You then can select a fixed rate or select an allotted time.
 You can also edit existing labor that was added from category rules or individually added before.